gauron99/timeLogger/README.md

 ## TODO
 -- Ordered by importance/priority

-1. ~~Create tests.py~~ -- Done
+-- currently working on: highest on the list

-2. ~~TEST timeDifference.py module with tests.py module~~ -- Done
+1. Add config option for running the program where it will be possible to edit stuff, like: dir of log, name of log etc.
-3. Add config option for running the program where it will be possible to edit almost everything, like: dir of log, name of log(if necessary)
+2. log file work, create & begin process
-4. TEST timeDifference.py module MORE
+3. TEST timeDifference.py module MORE
-5. test integration of timeDifference.py
+4. test integration of timeDifference.py
-6. Stuff below
+5. Stuff below

 Low prio -- Redo the innit func in main.py -- init everything in class itself and call only .config after (aka have only 2 funcs for operating not 3)